veyselsapan/AI_Playing_Game_Training_App/docs/user_guide.md

 ## Conclusion

-This user guide provides detailed instructions on how to use the Breakout AI Training Interface application.
-The application enables users to train, monitor, and evaluate AI agents playing the game Breakout using different machine learning models.
+This user guide provides detailed instructions on how to use the AI Playing Games Training Interface application.
+The application enables users to train, monitor, and evaluate AI agents playing Atari 2600 games using different machine learning models.
 For further assistance or information, please refer to the technical documentation provided in the `docs/technical_docs.md` file.